Kyle Spencer (tennis)

-Kyle Spencer (born 26 January 1976) is a male former tennis player from the United Kingdom.
+Kyle Spencer (born 26 January 1976) is a former tennis player from the United Kingdom.

-Spencer represented the United Kingdom in the doubles competition at the 2000 Summer Olympics in Sydney, partnering Barry Cowan.
+Spencer represented the United Kingdom in the men's doubles competition at the 2000 Summer Olympics in Sydney, partnering Barry Cowan.
 The pair was eliminated in the first round.

 Spencer's highest ranking in singles was World No. 953, which he reached on 21 September 1998.
 His highest doubles ranking was World No. 126, which he reached on 17 July 2000.

+Spencer has coached U.S. college tennis teams at Baylor University, University of Maryland, and North Carolina State University.